Bell Ringing

 We've hosted visiting ringers who are in the Lakes on holiday, and we visit other towers across the region.
 In addition to bringing the bells to life and enjoying each other's company, we have begun ringing before the service on Sunday, when we can.
 By prior arrangement (and for a fee), we are also usually able to offer ringing for special services such as weddings.

-Bellringing is fun and sociable and no special skills are required, come along and learn something new.
+Bellringing is fun and sociable and no special skills are required, go along and learn something new.
 For more information or to join the WhatsApp group for ongoing updates contact Kate O'Donoghue on [email protected]